shunsuke92/convertible-lambda-function/README.md

-# convertible-lambda-function

-This is a Lambda function designed for Convertible
+This is an AWS Lambda function for [Convertible](https://github.com/shunsuke92/convertible).